Trans-Neptunian objects found in the first four years of the Dark Energy Survey

 \subsection{Transient density}

 Figure \ref{im:transient_map} presents a map of the density of bright ($r < 23$) transients for each \des\ Y4 $r$ band exposure.
-At these magnitudes, most exposures are virtually complete (Figure \ref{im:m50}), and the drop in density from exposures with $\sim 200 \, \mathrm{transients}\,\mathrm{deg}^{-2}$ close to the ecliptic plane to $< 100 \, \mathrm{transients}\,\mathrm{deg}^{-2}$ far from it suggests that asteroids are the comparable to other astrophysical transients and artifacts in the catalog.
-Furthermore, this density is consistent with the sky density of 210 asteroids $\mathrm{deg}^{-2}$ brighter than $m_R = 23$ reported by SKADS \citep{Gladman2009} for observations within a few degrees of opposition [note that \des\ covers a lot more area, even at the ecliptic, than SKADS, so we should see fewer objects], as well as with the latitudinal asteroid density, computed from transforming the inclination distribution for all asteroids in the Minor Planet Center\footnote{\url{https://www.minorplanetcenter.net}} to an ecliptic latitudinal distribution following \cite{Brown2001}, with a background level of 45 transients $\deg^{-2}$, as presented in the lower left panel of Figure \ref{im:density}.
-Simulations of \des\ transient detections on the deep fields following \cite{Kessler2019}, using supernovae rates from \cite{Jones2018}, adapted to a cadence representative of the nominal wide field show that we expect only order unity supernovae (Ia and Core Collapse) per exposure to be above magnitude 23 in $r$ band and have only one detection in the survey, so supernovae do not account for this observed constant background.
+At these magnitudes, most exposures are virtually complete (that is, the magnitudes of 50\% completeness of each exposure is on average larger than this limit, see section \ref{sec:m50} for a discussion on the completeness estimates), and the drop in density from exposures with $\sim 200 \, \mathrm{transients}\,\mathrm{deg}^{-2}$ close to the ecliptic plane to $< 100 \, \mathrm{transients}\,\mathrm{deg}^{-2}$ far from it suggests that asteroids are comparable in the catalog to other astrophysical transients and artifacts.

+This density is consistent with the sky density of 210 asteroids $\mathrm{deg}^{-2}$ brighter than $m_R = 23$ reported by SKADS \citep{Gladman2009} for observations within a few degrees of opposition. \des\ may encounter fewer objects given that observations are not typically at opposition.
+We note that this density is consistent with the latitudinal asteroid density, computed from transforming the inclination distribution for all asteroids in the Minor Planet Center\footnote{\url{https://www.minorplanetcenter.net}} to an ecliptic latitudinal distribution following \cite{Brown2001}, plus a background level of 45 transients $\deg^{-2}$ independent of ecliptic latitude, as presented in the lower left panel of Figure \ref{im:density}.

+We do not investigate the source of this background.
+They are not supernovae: simulations of \des\ supernovae transient detections \citep{Kessler2019}, using supernovae rates from \cite{Jones2018}, that we expect only order unity supernovae (Ia and Core Collapse) per exposure to have $r<23$ and yet appear in only one night's exposure.